Aspidistra elatior (Cast Iron Plant) Indoor Care, Propagation and Problems with Solutions

 Aspidistra elatior Problems with Solutions

-Aspidistra elatior (Cast Iron Plant) has few problems which are brought about by cultural faults mainly in lighting and watering.
-The problems include leaf spots, yellow leaves, cracked leaves, leaf drop, pests and diseases among others.
+Aspidistra elatior (Cast Iron Plant) has few problems which include leaf spots, yellow leaves, cracked leaves, leaf drop, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaf spots